Coulomb drag between two strange metals: Results

 All three modes are clearly visible in the numerical result for the integrand in Fig.~\ref{fig:density_modes}.

 These modes thus determine the low-temperature behavior of the drag resistivity.
 We emphasize here that compared to a purely hydrodynamic approach as in Refs.~\cite{Apostolov2014, Holder2019}, the holographic model gives also a prediction for the coefficients in Eq.~\eqref{eq:hydro_pi} and for their temperature dependence, allowing us to fully determine the dominant low-temperature behavior of $\rho_D$.
-In particular, we numerically explored the pole structure of the retarded density correlators in the limit of $T \rightarrow 0$ to find that in this low-temperature hydrodynamics \cite{Edalati2010, Karch_2009, Davison2011}, the sound diffusion coefficient equals $D_s = (1/6 \sqrt{3}) k_B T/\hbar n$, whereas the other diffusion constant obeys \cite{hartnoll2016holographic} $D_d = (4\pi/\sqrt{3}) k_B T/\hbar n$.
-Both are fully determined by background (thermodynamic) quantities, as is the zero-temperature Drude weight $\mathcal{D} = (1/3^{1/4}) v_F \sqrt{n}/\hbar$.
-We further find a speed of sound, that differs from the $v_F/\sqrt{2}$ of a conformal field theory as conformal invariance is broken in the low-energy limit by the dilaton field.
-We obtain $v_s \approx 0.76 v_F$, that is slightly higher than expected from the thermodynamic potential $\Omega$ via $v_s = (-\partial\Omega/\partial \epsilon)^{1/2} = \sqrt{17/31} v_F$.
-Accordingly, $\chi = \mathcal D/v_s^2 \approx 1.32 \sqrt{n}/\hbar v_F$ so that the height of the diffusive peak is determined by the subleading behavior $(\mathcal{D}/v_s^2 - \chi)/2 \approx 2.56 T^2/\sqrt{n} (\hbar v_F)^3$, with the proportionality constant obtained numerically.
+In particular, we numerically explored the pole structure of the retarded density-density correlators in the limit of $T \rightarrow 0$ to find that in this low-temperature hydrodynamics \cite{Edalati2010, Karch_2009, Davison2011}, the sound diffusion coefficient equals $D_s = (1/6 \sqrt{3}) k_B T/\hbar n$, whereas the charge diffusion constant obeys \cite{hartnoll2016holographic} $D_d = (4\pi/\sqrt{3}) k_B T/\hbar n$.
+Notice that these scalings differs from the one found in the Reissner-Nordstr\"om background where there is no linear-in-T resistivity (see, e.g., Ref.~\cite{Zaanen2015}).
+Both coefficients are fully determined by background (thermodynamic) quantities, as is the zero-temperature `Drude weight' $\mathcal{D} = (1/3^{1/4}) v_F \sqrt{n}/\hbar$, where we use a slight abuse of terminology since the Drude weight for a system with translation invariance usually refers to the strength of the delta function in the zero-frequency limit of the optical conductivity $\sigma(\omega)$.
+As it is defined here $\mathcal{D}$ is such that $\lim_{\omega \to 0} \sigma(\omega) = \pi e^2 \mathcal{D} \delta(\omega)$.
+The factor $v_F/3^{1/4}$ appearing in the Drude weight is, as expected, the low-energy speed of sound $v_s$, as we verified numerically finding $v_s \approx 0.76 v_F$.
+This differs from the $v_F/\sqrt{2}$ of a conformal field theory as conformal invariance is broken in the low-energy limit by the dilaton field.
+It is also slightly higher than expected from the thermodynamic potential $\Omega$ via $v_s = (-\partial\Omega/\partial \varepsilon)^{1/2} = \sqrt{17/31} v_F$, with the $\Omega$ defined as the gravitational action in Eq.~\eqref{eq:dimless_background_action} evaluated on-shell, and the equilibrium energy density $\varepsilon$ such that it satisfies the thermodynamic relation $-\Omega/V = - \epsilon + s T + \mu n$, with $s$ the entropy density.
+Accordingly, to zeroth order in $T$, $\chi = \mathcal D/v_s^2 \approx 1.32 \sqrt{n}/\hbar v_F$ so that the height of the diffusive peak is determined by the subleading behavior $(\mathcal{D}/v_s^2 - \chi)/2 \approx 2.56 (k_B T)^2/\sqrt{n} (\hbar v_F)^3$, with the proportionality constant obtained numerically.